mediamonks/muban/README.md

 * `src/app/bundle.js` Webpack entry that will include all js and css files referenced from all template files.
 * `src/app/polyfills.js` List of polyfills to include in the bundles.
-* `src/app/component/layout/index/index.hbs` Template file to list all the pages, used during development.
+* `src/app/component/layout/index/index.hbs` Template file to list all the pages.
-* `src/app/component/layout/app/app.hbs` Template file that is used for all pages, contains basic page layout.
+* `src/app/component/layout/app/app.hbs` Template file that is used for all pages, contains basic page layout (e.g. header, footer and wrapper).
 * `src/app/component/` Contains all components, each folder is made up of:
   * `component-name.hbs` The template file, can import a stylesheet using the html `link` tag, and a script using the html `script` tag.